 5) Dress Up Your Digital Storefront

-The eye-appeal and overall appearance of your site will have just a much influence on attracting visitors as a brick-and-mortar business façade.
+The eye-appeal and overall appearance of your site will have just as much influence on attracting visitors as a brick-and-mortar business façade.
 Perhaps even more.

-This article has focused on the first step of developing a successful Inbound Marketing Plan because, without the first step, the other three never happen.
-It's also because, once you have their attention, you should already know what to do to convert, close and delight.
+This article has focused on the first step of developing a successful Inbound Marketing Plan because, without the first step, the other never happen.
+It’s also because, once you have their attention, you should already know what to do to convert, close, and delight.

 Whatever you do, start putting a blogging plan into place.
 Imagine a 70% increase in leads!
 The American Agents Alliance is here to help you build your agency.
 Contact us and we will be delighted to help.